ndierckx/NOVOPlasty/README.md

-# NOVOPlasty - The organelle assembler
+# NOVOPlasty - The organelle assembler and heteroplasmy caller

-NOVOPlasty is a de novo assembler and variance caller for short circular genomes.
+NOVOPlasty is a de novo assembler and heteroplasmy/variance caller for short circular genomes.
-For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

 **Last updates: 24/04/19 version 3.0**
 - UPDATED CONFIG FILE!